 Jay’s bar even has personality that dates back to 1882.
 James Ritty, the inventor of the first cash register, had the 32-foot-long bar constructed for the Pony House Restaurant.

 🍴 🍺🍸OREGON EXPRESS PIZZA TAVERN

-The owners of the OE have been serving up some of Dayton’s best square-cut pizza for nearly 35 years.
+The owners of the OE have been serving up some of Dayton’s best square-cut pizza for more than 35 years.

 Favorites include the Reuben Pizza, the O.E.
 Special, the Hot Hawaiian and the Sriracha Pizza.
 The restaurant offers a gluten-free crust option for $2 more per pizza.

 Try something cool from the tap or a top-shelf Long Island ice tea if you are extra frisky.

 The jumbo pretzels with Swiss cheese are a special treat.

 Like many of the Oregon District’s restaurants, the OE offers carryout if you’d rather eat your grub at Levitt or take it home after the show.
 O.E. even has a new menu with some tasty new options.

 With burgers, hoagies and a variety of breakfast options, 416 Diner has you covered after the show.